pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 rng = np.random.default_rng(42)
 ```

+## Discrete Choice Modelling: The Idea

+Discrete choice modelling is related to the idea of a latent utility scale as discussed in {ref}`ordina_regression`, but it generalises the idea in that it posits that we model human decision making a function of latent utility measurements over a set of mutually exclusive alternative options.
+The theory is that any decision maker will go with the option that maximises their subjective utility, and that utility can be modelled as a latent linear function of observable features of the world.

+The idea is perhaps most famously applied by Daniel McFadden in the 1970s to predict the market share of California after the proposed introduction of BART light rail system.
+It's worth pausing on that point.
+The theory is one of micro level human decision making, that has in real applications been scaled up to make broadly accurate societal level predictions.
+For more details we recommend {cite:t}`train2009`

+Don't be too credulous either, this is just a statistical model and success here is entirely dependent on the skill of modeller and the available measurements coupled with plausible theory.
+But it's worth just noting the scale of the ambition underlying these models.

+### The Heating Data

-In this example we'll examine the technique of discrete choice modelling using a data set from the R `mlogit` package.
-However we'll pursue a Bayesian approach to estimating the model rather than the MLE methodology used reported in their vigenette.
-The data set shows household choices over offeres of heating systems in California.
+In this example, we'll examine the technique of discrete choice modelling using a (i) heating system data set from the R `mlogit` package and (ii) repeat choice data set over cracker.
+However we'll be pursuing a Bayesian approach to estimating the models rather than the MLE methodology reported in their vigenette.
+The first data set shows household choices over offere of heating systems in California.
 The observations consist of single-family houses in California that were newly built and had central air-conditioning.
 Five types of systems are considered to have been possible:

  - gas central (gc),
  - gas room (gr),